Whether you’re exploring Judaism for the first time, returning after years away, or continuing a lifelong journey, you have a place at Emanu-El.

 and those who have joined with others on their Jewish journeys.

-Financial hardship has never been a barrier to membership in our congregation.
-However, we encourage all members to give according to their capability, making the support of CEEBJ one of your most meaningful commitments.
+Financial hardship is never a barrier to membership.
+We simply ask that you give according to your capability, making Emanu-El one of your meaningful commitments.